A Novel Site-Specific Inference Model for Urban Canyon Channels: From Measurements to Modeling: DATA PROCESSING AND MODELING

 where $\gamma$ is the path-loss exponent, characterizing how path loss changes with distance. $P(d_\text{ref})$ denotes the intercept of the path-loss model at the reference distance $d_\text{ref}$, and $X_\delta$ is a zero-mean Gaussian random variable describing the shadowing effect.

 Specifically, we select a set of measurement data from Case 3 (LOS \& NLOS) for analysis, enabling the construction of path-loss models under both LOS and NLOS conditions.
 This is particularly useful for simulating the virtual TX power at the breakpoint in the NLOS model.
 Fig. \ref{fig:PL} presents the path-loss fitting results under LOS and NLOS conditions.
-All the aforementioned parameters can be found in Table II.
+It should be explicitly noted that all the large-scale parameters and the aforementioned site-specific small-scale hyperparameters $\eta_X$ listed in Table II are statistically modeled and fitted utilizing exclusively the measurement data collected from the "Routes for modeling" illustrated in Fig. 2.

 \textit{3) Evolution of MPCs}: It also needs to model the birth–death process of multipath components.
 To this end, we establish a Markov model for the identified MPCs to analyze their state transition behavior.
 A Markov model is a probabilistic model describing the transitions of system states over time, assuming that the state at the next time step depends only on the current state, exhibiting a memoryless property.